 If the NCA’s decision goes against strategic ASW, then the mission should, at a minimum, be held in abeyance.
 That decision should become the object of national declaratory policy and of military-to-military diplomacy with the Russians.

-A decision if, when, and how to suspend ICEX should itself be subjected to careful analysis.
-It could be argued that if the US is “giving up” a strategic capability, it should seek some “concession” of comparable strategic weight from the Russian side.
+A decision if, when, and how to modify, at least, ICEX should itself be subjected to careful analysis.
+It could be argued that if the US is moving toward “giving up” a strategic capability, it should seek some “concession” of comparable strategic weight from the Russian side.
 Possibly.
 But it does not seem logical to continue to develop capabilities like under-ice torpedoes that you never will want to use.
 Never is used here advisedly.
 It is up to proponents of the strategic ASW mission to articulate the circumstances, if any, under which it might be executed.

 Tactical Nuclear War